magklax/magklax/README.md

 ### Hi there 👋
 My name is Nadia.
-I am a Junior JavaScript/React developer and currently:
+I am a JavaScript/React developer
-- learning React Native and Node.js 📕
-- looking for an inspiring job 💣

 Check out some of my recent projects:
 - Pure JavaScript English for Kids: